Skip to main content

 Monthly Meetings

-Every month, virtual professional learning sessions are hosted which includes guided personalized learning approaches and interactive discovery activities.
+Every month, virtual professional learning sessions are hosted, offering guided, personalized learning approaches paired with interactive discovery activities.
+These give ongoing opportunities to deepen their practice, grow, and connect with peers.

 Two teachers in conversation with one another.